 All it takes is a 15-minute call to get started, and we can have you up and running by the day’s end.
 Our system is easy to integrate and even easier to use.

 Theory: This is among the most effective of all persuasion techniques known to man.
 You put forth a request and then follow with “but you are free” to do whatever you’d like.
 This technique works so well because human nature has demonstrated that if you give a person a way out, instead of pushing them out, it in fact doubles the likelihood they will take the opportunity to say yes.
 This persuasion tactic has been studied and proven in more than 42 studies with over 22,000 test subjects.

 Subject Line: 10 minutes to chat?
 If not, no worries.

 I’ll be brief as I value your time.
 We are an early-stage tech startup trying to build a universally lead gen database.
 Our goal is to make it relevant and attractive to others like ourselves and are trying to get some industry veterans to share their experience, successes, and challenges with productivity to address some of the potential pitfalls now vs. later.

-We will gladly give credit where credit is due but was reluctant to share our findings without notifying you first.
-The credibility of your brand will carry great leverage with our audience, would you mind if we endorse your company in the future?.
+We will gladly give credit where credit is due but were reluctant to share our findings without notifying you first.
+The credibility of your brand will carry great leverage with our audience.
+Would you mind if we endorse your company in the future?

 Similarly, would you share our article below with your community?
 We will be sure to reciprocate in the future by retweeting and endorsing your posts as well.

 If this is too big an ask, I completely understand.
 You are free to pass.
 Thank you for your time this far!